Urban Outfitters (URBN)

 Same-Store Sales

-Urban Outfitters’s demand has been spectacular for a retailer over the last two years.
-On average, the company has increased its same-store sales by an impressive 4.2% per year.
+Urban Outfitters has been one of the most successful retailers over the last two years thanks to skyrocketing demand within its existing locations.
+On average, the company has posted exceptional year-on-year same-store sales growth of 4.6%.
 This performance suggests its rollout of new stores is beneficial for shareholders.
 We like this backdrop because it gives Urban Outfitters multiple ways to win: revenue growth can come from new stores, e-commerce, or increased foot traffic and higher sales per customer at existing locations.

-In the latest quarter, Urban Outfitters’s same-store sales rose 4.8% year on year.
-This performance was more or less in line with its historical levels.
+In the latest quarter, Urban Outfitters’s same-store sales rose 8% year on year.
+This growth was an acceleration from its historical levels, which is always an encouraging sign.

 7. Gross Margin & Pricing Power

-Urban Outfitters’s gross margin is slightly below the average retailer, giving it less room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged a 34.6% gross margin over the last two years.
-Said differently, Urban Outfitters had to pay a chunky $65.36 to its suppliers for every $100 in revenue.
+Urban Outfitters has bad unit economics for a retailer, giving it less room to reinvest and grow its presence.
+As you can see below, it averaged a 35.1% gross margin over the last two years.
+That means Urban Outfitters paid its suppliers a lot of money ($64.93 for every $100 in revenue) to run its business.

-Urban Outfitters produced a 36.8% gross profit margin in Q1, up 2.4 percentage points year on year and exceeding analysts’ estimates by 4.3%.
-Urban Outfitters’s full-year margin has also been trending up over the past 12 months, increasing by 1.5 percentage points.
+Urban Outfitters produced a 37% gross profit margin in Q3, in line with the same quarter last year.
+On a wider time horizon, Urban Outfitters’s full-year margin has been trending up over the past 12 months, increasing by 1.4 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold.

 8. Operating Margin

-Analyzing the trend in its profitability, Urban Outfitters’s operating margin rose by 2.2 percentage points over the last year, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Urban Outfitters’s operating margin rose by 2 percentage points over the last year, as its sales growth gave it operating leverage.

-Taking a step back, we can see that Urban Outfitters’s margin dropped by 1.1 percentage points over the last year.
-This decrease came from the higher costs associated with opening more stores.
+Taking a step back, we can see that Urban Outfitters’s margin expanded by 2.7 percentage points over the last year.
+This is encouraging because it gives the company more optionality.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-13. Key Takeaways from Urban Outfitters’s Q1 Results
+12. Key Takeaways from Urban Outfitters’s Q3 Results

-We were impressed by how significantly Urban Outfitters blew past analysts’ EPS expectations this quarter.
-We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 6.1% to $63.25 immediately after reporting.
+We were impressed by how significantly Urban Outfitters blew past analysts’ EBITDA expectations this quarter.
+We were also glad its revenue outperformed Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 14.8% to $78.43 immediately following the results.

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Urban Outfitters.

-Wall Street analysts have a consensus one-year price target of $71.37 on the company (compared to the current share price of $68.52).
+Wall Street analysts have a consensus one-year price target of $83.50 on the company (compared to the current share price of $75.61), implying they see 10.4% upside in buying Urban Outfitters in the short term.